Studebaker Flight Hawk

-The Studebaker Flight Hawk introduced by Studebaker in 1956 was the lowest-priced model in the four-model Hawk family sports car line that included the Golden Hawk, Sky Hawk, Power Hawk, and Flight Hawk.
+The Studebaker Flight Hawk produced by Studebaker in 1956 was the lowest-priced model in the four-model Hawk family sports car line that included the Golden Hawk, Sky Hawk, Power Hawk, and Flight Hawk.

 Styling

 The Flight Hawk was a product of a Raymond Loewy design.
 It was based on the Champion two-door coupe that was introduced for the 1953 model year.
 Like the other 1956 Hawks, the Flight Hawk received a new hood, grille, deck lid, and instrument panel.
 Flight Hawks otherwise had the minimum amount of exterior chrome.
 Things like oil filter, backup lamps, radio, clock, windshield washers, outside mirrors, heater, and full hubcaps were available from the factory or could be added through the dealer.

 Power

 While the other Hawk models were powered by V8 engines, the Flight Hawk came with the Champion's 185.6 CID inline six-cylinder engine, rated at 101 hp.
 Standard was a three-speed manual transmission, an optional overdrive unit, or a three-speed automatic transmission (known as Flight-O-Matic).